stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 a point can be a scalar or a vector (see :ref:`dynamo0.3-function-space` for the list of scalar and vector function spaces).
-There is an additional option, called a *field vector*, to represent a bundle of either scalar- or vector-valued fields (in LFRic it is commonly used to represent bundles of scalar-valued fields).
+There is an additional option, called a *field vector*, to represent a bundle of either scalar- or vector-valued fields.
 Field vectors are represented as ``GH_FIELD*N`` where ``N`` is the size of the vector.
 The 3D coordinate field, for example, has ``(x, y, z)`` scalar values at the nodes and therefore has a